aspro648/OSTR/readme.md

 Bill Of Materials
 -----------------
 In bulk quantities, the cost per robot is about $40.
-The Bill of Materials is available [here](BOM.md).
+The Bill of Materials is available [here](/V2/BOM.md).
-Having told you the at-cost and provided you my BOM, I'd still offer to [sell you a kit](/V2/BOM.md) if you'd like to pay for the convenice of a single-source or you don't have access to a 3D printer.
+Having told you the at-cost and provided you my BOM, I'd still offer to [sell you a kit](https://www.tindie.com/products/MakersBox/open-source-turtle-robot-ostr/) if you'd like to pay for the convenience of a single-source or you don't have access to a 3D printer.
 This also allows me continue development for future workshops.

 ![Tindie](V2/images/tindie.png)